 - UoG faculty members please note that all Queen’s University faculty members have public profiles listed on their affiliated department webpages.
 We encourage you to search independently on relevant Queen’s departmental websites to identify and reach out to a potential faculty member partner.

 Documents must be single-spaced, Times New Roman 12 point font, with 1-inch margins.

-The coversheet template (provided in Excel) must accompany each proposal and clearly indicate the research team composition and student team members.
+The coversheet template provided (see Appendix II) must accompany each proposal and clearly indicate the research team composition and student team members.
 The coversheet is not included in the 10-page proposal limit.

 The budget justification document may not exceed two pages and is in addition to the 10 pages allowed for the proposal.